 Make sure to allow enough time for the interview

-Continue to make clients feel at ease during session
+Continue to make clients feel at ease during the session

 The intake interview should help a new client feel at ease about what is going to happen.
 Make sure that they continue to feel comfortable throughout the session by doing the following:

-Encourage talking: Suggest clients keep talking throughout the massage, if they choose, and to ask questions.
-If you are doing something that is uncomfortable or painful, they need to let you know.
+Suggest clients keep talking throughout the massage, if they choose, and to ask questions.
+If you are doing something uncomfortable or painful, they need to let you know.